react-page/react-page/docs/quick-start.md

 ## Dependencies

+**IMPORTANT**: use react 17 at the moment, react 18 is not yet supported.
+Follow this milestone: https://github.com/react-page/react-page/milestone/14

 React-page uses [Material UI](https://material-ui.com/) under the hood.
 The following packages need to be installed, if they are not already installed:

 1. `@material-ui/core`